Jamonygr/azure-landing-zone-lab/docs/landing-zones/workload.md

 - App subnet accepts port 8080 only from the web subnet plus RDP from the hub.
 - Data subnet accepts port 1433 from the app subnet plus RDP from the hub.
 - When the load balancer is public, the web subnet does **not** get a firewall UDR so return traffic uses the same public IP.
 Internal load balancers keep the UDR for inspection.
+- If you enable ASGs, you can rewrite NSG rules to target ASG names instead of CIDR prefixes for cleaner micro-segmentation.

 ## AKS and diagnostics